mikeCenters/NumberTextField/README.md

 The `.alwaysShowDecimalSeparator` attribute is manipulated via the `Coordinator`.
 If the developer chooses to not allow fractional input, set the `.maximumFractionalDigits` attribute to zero.
 This will also filter the decimal separator from user input.

+# Keyboard

+When using the `.keyboardType` modifier of a `View`, the UIKit text field will not receive the modification.
+The `KeyboardType` assigned to the text field is the `.decimalPad`.
+There will be no button to call the resignFirstResponder() method.
+To resolve this, a keyboard accessory must be made within SwiftUI to toggle the state of the text field.

 # Current Issues / Objectives

 *In no particular order*